cbryant24/ip-domain-api/README.md

 > docker stack deploy -c docker-compose.yml ip-api

-Visit url http://localhost to view the interface for the ip api request form
+Visit url http://localhost to view the interface for the ip api request form.
+Currently no data is displayed on the screen, inspecting the network request will display the post request for the api query.